ttdotsh/ttdotsh/README.md

 ## Full Stack Software Engineer
 *   🌍  I'm based in the Greater Boston Area
-*   ✉️  You can contact me at [timtonelli@me.com](mailto:timtonelli@me.com)
+*   ✉️  You can contact me [via email](mailto:timtonelli@me.com)
-*   🚀  I'm currently working on an apprenticeship and finding my first full time permanent position!
+*   🚀  I'm currently working at VIA!
-*   🧠  I'm currently learning Next.js and TypeScript
+*   🧠  I'm currently learning Angular, TypeScript and Python
 *   🤝  I'm open to collaborating on anything!
 Shoot me an email!

 ## Skills